+192.168.1.1 xyzzy.sudo.ws xyzzy

+If the machine's hosts file entry is not formatted properly, the fqdn flag will not be effective if it is queried before DNS.

+Beware that when using DNS for host name resolution, turning on fqdn requires sudoers to make DNS lookups which renders sudo unusable if DNS stops working (for example if the machine is disconnected from the network).
+Also note that just like with the hosts file, you must use the "canonical" name as DNS knows it.
+That is, you may not use a host alias (CNAME entry) due to performance issues and the fact that there is no way to get all aliases from DNS.

+This flag is off by default.

 ignore\audit\errors Allow commands to be run even if sudoers cannot write to the audit log.
 If enabled, an audit log write failure is not treated as a fatal error.
 If disabled, a command may only be run after the audit event is successfully written.
 This flag is only effective on systems for which sudoers supports audit logging, including FreeBSD, Linux, macOS and Solaris.
-This flag is on by default. ignore dot If set, sudo will ignore "." or "" (both denoting current directory) in the PATH environment variable; the PATH itself is not modified.
-This flag is off by default. ignore iolog errors Allow commands to be run even if sudoers cannot write to the I/O log.
+This flag is on by default.

+ignore\dot If set, sudo will ignore "." or "" (both denoting current directory) in the PATH environment variable; the PATH itself is not modified.
+This flag is off by default.

+ignore\iolog\errors Allow commands to be run even if sudoers cannot write to the I/O log (local or remote).
 If enabled, an I/O log write failure is not treated as a fatal error.
 If disabled, the command will be terminated if the I/O log cannot be written to.
+This flag is off by default.

+ignore\logfile\errors

-This flag is off by default. ignore logfile errors Allow commands to be run even if sudoers cannot write to the log file.
+Allow commands to be run even if sudoers cannot write to the log file.
 If enabled, a log file write failure is not treated as a fatal error.
 If disabled, a command may only be run after the log file entry is successfully written.
 This flag only has an effect when sudoers is configured to use file-based logging via the logfile setting.
+This flag is on by default.

+ignore\local\sudoers

-This flag is on by default. ignore\local\sudoers If set via LDAP, parsing of /etc/sudoers will be skipped.
+If set via LDAP, parsing of /etc/sudoers will be skipped.
 This is intended for Enterprises that wish to prevent the usage of local sudoers files so that only LDAP is used.
 This thwarts the efforts of rogue operators who would attempt to add roles to /etc/sudoers.
 When this flag is enabled, /etc/sudoers does not even need to exist.
 Since this flag tells sudo how to behave when no specific LDAP entries have been matched, this sudoOption is only meaningful for the cn=defaults section.
-This flag is off by default. ignore\unknown\defaults If set, sudo will not produce a warning if it encounters an unknown Defaults entry in the sudoers file or an unknown sudoOption in LDAP.
-This flag is off by default. insults If set, sudo will insult users when they enter an incorrect password.
 This flag is off by default.